Saved Views

 You can set any saved view as your default view.
 When you do, that page automatically loads the view every time you visit.
 This is a per-user setting, so each team member can pick their own default.

-New accounts start with Active Connections as the default view for the Listings page, which shows only listings from connected channels.
+New accounts start with Active Connections as the default view for the Listings, Strategies, and Pricing Activity pages.
+This view shows only listings from connected channels, filtering out disconnected or inactive connections.
 You can change this at any time.

 To set a different default, select the view you want and click the Default option.
 To remove the default, click Unset Default on the current default view.